Compassion fatigue in journalism: Social media

 Social media and compassion fatigue are related by the bridge that media creates between its users and access to information.
 With all of the resources made available by the online world, most of its users tend to see tragic articles and stories on different social media on a daily basis.
 After a few hours, the overwhelming amount of information becomes emotionally draining for the human brain.
 The brain's natural response is to deny or suppress emotion, or in other words, to shut down compassion.
 Over time, the ongoing anguish is capable of creating a gap in the brain, and every emotion starts to become heavy and tiring.
 As a result of this fatigue from news information overload, news consumers become more selective about the news they consume via social media.

-According to a research made by Keith Payne and Dayrl Cameron, psychologists at UNC Chapel Hill, the more victims people see (getting hurt or killed) online, the more they shut their emotions, for fear of it becoming too much.
+According to research made by Keith Payne and Dayrl Cameron, psychologists at UNC Chapel Hill, the more victims people see (getting hurt or killed) online, the more they shut their emotions, for fear of it becoming too much.
 Plus, choosing whether to experience or suppress an emotion might alter our empathetic feelings.

 Overexposure to social media can also alter compassion in the way that people see reality.
 It blurs the line between what is acceptable, and take it to extremes.
 It can change how users see violence, creating a reality where violence is tolerable.
 It also open doors to racism, sexism, political rants, or any other form of discrimination against a social minority/group of people.